Iran holds mass funeral for '80s war dead amid nuclear talks

 Supreme Leader Ayatollah Ali Khamenei praised the soldiers and offered his support to the family members of victims, Iranian media reported.
 His conservative protégé, President Raisi, paid his respects at the funeral.

+While many Iranian mourners at cemeteries on Thursday wept and pounded their chests in public demonstrations of grief traditional for the Shiite faith, families of the victims killed in the Ukrainian plane shootdown have alleged that security forces are preventing them from gathering to publicly mourn and memorialize their loved ones.

-Most of the victims’ remains were recovered from the southwest border area of Shalamcheh, some 400 miles from Tehran, state TV reported, one of the main war-ravaged sites of Hussein’s surprise invasion.
-Many were killed in Iran’s offensive called “Karbala 5” in January 1987 — the war’s bloodiest battle that killed up to 19,000 Iranians who struggled to win back some 60 square miles of the country’s territory.
+Most of the war victims’ remains were recovered from the southwest border area of Shalamcheh, some 640 kilometers (400 miles) from Tehran, state TV reported, one of the main war-ravaged sites of Hussein’s surprise invasion.
+Many were killed in Iran’s offensive called “Karbala 5” in January 1987 — the war’s bloodiest battle that killed up to 19,000 Iranians who struggled to win back some 155 square kilometers (60 square miles) of the country’s territory.

 None of the victims’ remains returned Thursday were identified.
 The tombstones read “anonymous martyr.”
+Images of Qassem Soleimani, the general killed by a U.S. drone strike in 2020 in Baghdad covered their coffins.
 For many Iranian families, the conflict’s painful legacy drags on in continuous waiting for news of loved ones still “missing.”

 The war that shaped the young theocracy after the 1979 Islamic Revolution continues to haunt Iran.
 Most of the country’s top officials either fought or contributed to the vast war effort.
 The military sent legions of young conscripts to the battlefields, including those who dropped out of high school to join the volunteer force and never returned.